Music production from lyrics to mastered track

 }

-Node 2: Call Jammable AI
+Step 2: Call Jammable AI composition endpoint

-POST https://api.jammable.ai/v1/generate-arrangement
+POST https://api.jammable.ai/v1/compositions/generate

 Authorization: Bearer YOUR_JAMMABLE_API_KEY